-Your caregivers and you will need to be actively involved in managing your heart condition.
-Increased awareness of one's health and knowledge of self care skills have been proven to improve outcomes in the form of reduced hospital admissions and better quality of life.
-Health education will be given by your doctor, nurses, dietitians, pharmacists and therapists.
+It has been proven that an increased awareness of one's health and knowledge of self-care skills will lead to lesser hospital admissions and better quality of life.
+Therefore, it is important that you and your caregivers be actively involved in managing your heart condition.
+Health education will be provided by your doctor, nurses, dietitians, pharmacists and therapists.